Our services

 HSBC Bank Egypt is one of the largest multinational banks in Egypt, providing a comprehensive range of banking and financial services supporting the growth ambitions of its customers from governments and multinationals to international corporates, family conglomerates, entrepreneurs, and individuals.

-HSBC Egypt serves its personal and business banking customers through a full range of services including: Wealth and Personal Banking, Commercial Banking and Global Banking & Markets.
+HSBC Egypt serves its personal and business banking customers through a full range of services through its International Wealth and Premier Banking and Corporate and Institutional Banking businesses.

 HSBC also exists in Egypt through HSBC Electronic Data Service Delivery which is one of the Global Service Centres.
 The centre was established in 2010 and now supports HSBC customers and businesses across more than 40 different countries and territories.